Home/Blog/Well-Being/General Awareness/Choosing the Right Salt for High Blood Pressure: Safe Options and Sodium Facts

 Frequently Asked Questions (FAQs)

-Which salt is used for high blood pressure?
+Which salt is best for high blood pressure?

-Sendha namak (rock salt) does not significantly differ from other salts in its impact on blood pressure.
-Reducing total sodium intake is more important than the type of salt consumed.
+No. Sendha namak (rock salt) is nearly identical to common table salt in its sodium content and does not offer a significant health advantage for managing blood pressure.
+Reducing total sodium intake from all sources is far more important than the specific type of salt consumed [5].

 Does adding salt increase BP?

-Yes, excessive salt consumption can increase blood pressure by causing the body to retain water, which puts additional strain on the heart and blood vessels.
+Yes, excessive salt consumption can increase blood pressure by causing the body to retain water, which puts additional strain on the heart and blood vessels and can lead to hypertension over time [3].

 Which salt is best for low BP?